jesserosenfield/barestrap-wp/wp-content/plugins/safe-svg/readme.txt

 Install through the WordPress directory or download, unzip and upload the files to your `/wp-content/plugins/` directory

 == Changelog ==

+= 1.5.3 =
+* 1.5.2 introduced an issue that can freeze the media library.
+This fixes that issue.
+Sorry!

+= 1.5.2 =
+* Tested with 4.9.0
+* Fixed an issue with SVGs when regenerating media

+= 1.5.1 =
+* Fix PHP strict standards warning

+= 1.5.0 =
+* Library update
+* role, aria- and data- attributes are now whitelisted to improve accessibility

+= 1.4.5 =
+* Fixes some issues with defining the size of an SVG.
+* Library update

+= 1.4.4 =
+* SVGs now display as featured images in the admin area

+= 1.4.3 =
+* WordPress 4.7.3 Compatibility
+* Expanded SVG previews in media library

 = 1.4.2 =
 * Added a check / fix for when mb_* functions are not available